cgguerra/live-laugh-laos/_drafts/2023-11-21-thanksgiving.md

 ## Thanksgiving at the American Center

+I taught a lesson about Thanksgiving today at the American Center since many students wanted to learn about it.
+I have been teaching a grammar class there for the past four weeks and thought that we could end with something fun.

 <!-- Hello and welcome.
 The only purpose of this post is to greet you when your site comes alive for the first time.
 This post will demonstrate some of the more common content & elements found in posts.